awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Exporting.NonRDSRepl.md

 1. Specify the egress rules:
    + If the source MySQL DB instance is running in a VPC, specify the ingress rules in a VPC security group\.
 For more information, see [Controlling access with security groups](Overview.RDSSecurityGroups.md)\.
-   + If the source MySQL DB instance isn't running in a VPC, specify the ingress rules in a DB security group\.
-For more information, see [Authorizing network access to a DB security group from an IP range](USER_WorkingWithSecurityGroups.md#USER_WorkingWithSecurityGroups.Authorizing)\.

 1. If source MySQL DB instance is running in a VPC, configure VPC ACL rules in addition to the security group ingress rule:
    + Configure an ACL ingress rule to allow TCP connections to the port used by the Amazon RDS instance from the IP address of the external MySQL database\.